 Want to check and see if you’re on a path to raising a nourished, healthy child?
 Check out my checklist!

 Do you strive to raise a healthy child but feel like you’re spinning your wheels?
 Feel like every step forward results in two steps backward?
 Nourishing a healthy child isn’t easy!
 It is WAY more than getting a healthy meal on the table.
-My program, The Kids Healthy Weight Project can help!
+My program, The Nourished Child Project can help!

 It’s the nutrition education you never received as a parent!
 It’s the food system, feeding strategy and healthy habits you need to successfully raise a healthy child who grows up with healthy eating and living habits and a healthy relationship with food.